42tg/phaser-intro/README.md

-# Phaser 3 Webpack Project Template
+# Phaser 3 Tutorial

-A Phaser 3 Project Template

-### Requirements

-We need [Node.js](https://nodejs.org) to install and run scripts.
+Just the content of http://phaser.io/tutorials/making-your-first-phaser-3-game

 ## Install and run